eimsp/eims-ejabberd/README.md

  or

     ./ejabberd/rebar3 shell --name ejabberd@localhost

-Worth noting, ejabberd can download and install certificates from letsencrypt itself but then nginx must be configured properly to pass the challenge request to ejabberd
+Nginx must be configured properly for ports 443 and 80 to pass the challenge request to ejabberd.
+Worth noting, ejabberd can download and install certificates from letsencrypt itself it is needed at a minimum for a production version.

 ##  Configuration EIMS for your Host Service (hservice)